latj/hub-spoke-microhack/README.md

 To start the ARM deployment, follow the steps listed below:

 - Login to Azure cloud shell [https://shell.azure.com/](https://shell.azure.com/)
+- Ensure the choose **Bash** as the terminal, it will not fully work with PowerShell!
 - Ensure that you are operating within the correct subscription via:

 `az account show`